dhananjaymenon/dhananjaymenon/README.md

 ## About Me
 I am always a student when it comes to coding.
 Currently, I'm a Masters student at the University of Chicago.
 My intersts include python automation, artificial intelligence and software development.

-You can reach out to me via [LinkedIn] (https://www.linkedin.com/in/dhananjay-sunil-menon/)
+You can reach out to me via <a href = 'https://www.linkedin.com/in/dhananjay-sunil-menon/'> LinkedIn<a>

-- Here is my [resume 📄] (https://github.com/dhananjaymenon/dhananjaymenon/blob/main/resume/Dhananjay%20CV.pdf)
+- Here is my <a href = 'https://github.com/dhananjaymenon/dhananjaymenon/blob/main/resume/Dhananjay%20CV.pdf'> resume 📄<a>

 ## Some of my coding projects
-- Types of Stegnography
+- <a href = 'https://github.com/dhananjaymenon/Steganography'>Types of Stegnography <a>
-- Vehicle Collision Detection System
+- <a href = 'https://github.com/dhananjaymenon/Vehicle-Collision-Detection-System'>Vehicle Collision Detection System <a>
-- Traffic Speed Radar
+- <a href = 'https://github.com/dhananjaymenon/SpeedRadar-OpenCV-'>Traffic Speed Radar <a>
-- Data Loss Prevention System
+- <a href = 'https://github.com/dhananjaymenon/Advanced-Security-Camera-System-Software'>Pose Estimation using mediaPipe <a>
-- Travelling Salesman Problem on Indian dataset
+- <a href = 'https://github.com/dhananjaymenon/EV-Charging-Network-Planner'>Travelling Salesman Problem on Indian dataset <a>

 ## Skills
 C, C++, Java, Python, MySQL, Photoshop, Figma
 Image Processing, Data Structures and Algorithms, Cloud Computing, Machine Learning

-## Extracurriculars
-- I like playing Piano
-- Badminton

 ##